sphinx-doc/sphinx/Doc-26/library/urllib2.rst

 .. exception:: HTTPError

-   A subclass of :exc:`URLError`, it can also function as a  non-exceptional file- like return value (the same thing that :func:`urlopen` returns).
+   A subclass of :exc:`URLError`, it can also function as a non-exceptional file-like return value (the same thing that :func:`urlopen` returns).
 This is useful when handling exotic HTTP errors, such as requests for authentication.

 The following classes are provided: